 The biggest thing I got out of this conference was the validation of ideas.
 I realized I wasn’t crazy and should go through with my plans and make the ideas a reality.
-A few speakers even have earned their MBA.
+A few speakers have even earned their MBA.
 This was great to see since I also have an MBA and often wondered how I could put the knowledge and training to use, let alone in a security role.

 This event was also co-located with ASIS International’s Seminar.
 This helped to put physical security into perspective.
 I never realized how involved physical security actually is.
-I saw some cool tech from both sides of security on the exhibit floor but I didn’t even come close to seeing the entire floor.
-My focus was to attend a session for every time slot and unfortunately, the exhibit floor was only open 2.75 days (yes, I’m serious) out of the 4.
+I saw some cool tech from both sides of security on the exhibit floor, but I didn’t even come close to seeing the entire floor.
+My focus was to attend a session for every time slot, and unfortunately, the exhibit floor was only open 2.75 days (yes, I’m serious) out of the 4.
 I only had about 22 minutes each day it was open to wander through the exhibit area.

 I will be looking into their CISSP certification and may begin the journey to become one.

 What was your first industry convention like?
 Do you plan to go to more?